DylanMeeus/springboot_jwt_blog/_posts/2014-10-01-handling-jwts-on-angular-is-finally-easier.markdown

 });
 ````

-Please notice that we're saving the `JWT` and the `refreshToken` on `sessionStorage` so that we can send it to the protected API then.
-We'll now use `angular-jwt` to take care of that:
+Please notice that we're saving the `JWT` and the `refreshToken` in the `sessionStorage` so that we can send it to the protected API then.
+We'll now use [angular-jwt](https://github.com/auth0/angular-jwt) to take care of that:

 ````js
 myApp.config(function(jwtInterceptorProvider, $httpProvider) {